Gordon Cummins: Blackout murders

-On Sunday 8 February 1942, Cummins left an RAF establishment in St John's Wood to visit his wife at the flat they rented in Southwark.
-He borrowed a £1 note from his wife (the equivalent of approximately £40 as of 2025), explaining that he intended to visit the West End for a "night on the town".
+On Saturday 7 February 1942, Cummins left an RAF establishment in St John's Wood to visit his wife at the flat they rented in Southwark.
+The following evening, he borrowed a £1 note from his wife (the equivalent of approximately £41 as of 2026), explaining that he was "hard up" and that he intended to visit the West End for a "night on the town."
 Cummins left his home shortly after 6:30 p.m.